PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 - Use npm packages
 - Use Pipedream managed auth for a 3rd party app

+> If you previously developed actions using Pipedream's UI, we recommend reviewing our [migration guide](/components/migrating/) after completing this quickstart.

 ## Prerequisites

 - Create a free account at [https://pipedream.com](https://pipedream.com)